-If your dog has hip dysplasia, you might notice an abnormal gait, reduced function or lameness.
-Your young dog may exhibit a “rolling” hind leg gait, in which the hips appear to slide up and down like a Marilyn Monroe wiggle.
-Your pet may also be reluctant to exercise too far or have difficulty going up and down stairs, all of which might seem strange for a puppy.
+If your dog has hip dysplasia, you might notice an abnormal gait, reduced function, or lameness.
+Your young dog may exhibit a “rolling” hind leg gait, in which the hips appear to slide up and down like a wiggle.
+Your pet may also be reluctant to exercise or have difficulty going up and down stairs, all of which might seem strange for a puppy.
 There may be overt lameness on one or both hind legs.
 Your older dog may show greater exacerbation of these signs and may struggle to lie down or get up from a lying position.

 If your dog exhibits any of the following symptoms, consult your veterinarian: